 Mark moved into the real estate development business where he started and ran two successful homebuilding companies.
 “They were very rewarding – I liked the creative aspects and I loved putting effective teams together.
 But I never lost my passion for reading or my desire to tell my own stories.”

 Mark married his wife, Michelle in February 1996.
 Since then, they’ve raced bicycles and motorcycles, flown their own airplane around the country and sailed up and down the Pacific coast.
-They live today in northwest Washington with their two dogs – a male German Shepherd named Otis and a female named Lyla.
+They live today in northwest Washington with their German Shepherd named Otis.